Skip navigation

 The harder your heater or AC system has to work to do its job, the more wear and tear it will accumulate.
 Of course, your system is going to suffer from natural wear and tear over the course of its lifespan.

-However, forcing it to work harder than is really necessary by leaving a dirty air filter in place is going to increase this wear and tear exponentially—leading to increased risk of system damage as well as a shortened lifespan.
+However, forcing it to work harder than is necessary by leaving a dirty air filter in place is going to increase this wear and tear exponentially—leading to an increased risk of system damage as well as a shortened lifespan.

 Receive Less Comfort